-Miles Fusco has two degrees from The Juilliard School of Music.
-He has performed on four continents and made formal recital debuts at Carnegie Recital Hall in New York and The Wigmore Hall in London.
+Miles Fusco has two degrees from the Juilliard School of Music.
+He has performed on four continents and made formal recital debuts at Carnegie Recital Hall in New York and the Wigmore Hall in London.
 He brings a special expertise to dance, having been Company Pianist for American Ballet Theater for 12 years, where he worked with such artists as Mikhail Baryshnikov, Cynthia Gregory, Susan Jaffe, Fernando Bujones, Carla Fracci, Erik Bruhn, Rudolph Nureyev and Margot Fonteyn.
 He toured with Gelsey Kirkland, Patrick Bissell and Natalia Makarova, and worked with choreographers Alvin Ailey and Twyla Tharp.
 Though most closely associated with ABT, Miles has also worked with New York City Ballet, Berlin Ballet, National Ballet of Canada, The Royal Winnipeg Ballet and The Kirov.
 He presently works at the JCC and at BAE in New York where he plays principally for Wendy Whelan, Cheryl Yaeger and Gonzalo Garcia.

 At High School of Music and Art, Debbie studied percussion instruments and stood out as the short girl who played a large timpani and conducted orchestra.
 She earned her BA at CCNY, and MA at NYU in American History.
 Her first job as dance accompanist was at Allegra Kent’s dance studio in Scarsdale.
-Debbie came to the JCC (formerly YMHA) when Elaine Finsilver contacted her in 1978 to play piano for creative movement classes.
+Debbie came to the JCC (formerly YMHA) when original Dance School Director Elaine Finsilver contacted her in 1978 to play piano for creative movement classes.
 Debbie also has played for dance departments at SUNY Purchase and Sarah Lawrence College, but she considers the JCC Dance School her second home.

 Colin Rose attended the Hartt School of Music with a major in piano performance under the tutelage of Paul Rutman.
 He is a sought after instructor at Ridgefield Music, where he teaches piano and violin.
 Colin was a violinist for six years with the Danbury Community Orchestra and concertmaster with the early music ensemble at the Harvey School in Katonah (NY).
 He currently teaches violin and viola at the school’s Cavalier Camp.
 He joined the JCC Dance School faculty in the fall of 2017 as a ballet accompanist, just as he completed his third year as a full-time dance accompanist at the Purchase College Conservatory of Dance (ballet and modern).